Back to Blog

 Turnkey PCB Assembly: What LED Aluminum PCB Buyers Should Confirm Before RFQ

-Turnkey PCB assembly means one supplier manages the PCB build.
+Turnkey PCB assembly means one supplier manages the build — from design files and BOM through fabrication, assembly, inspection, and delivery.

-But for LED aluminum PCB buyers, the real question is not "Can one supplier do it?"
+But the real question is not “Can one supplier do it?”
+It’s “Which steps are actually included before you approve the RFQ?”

-A turnkey quote may include PCB fabrication, component sourcing, SMT assembly, inspection, testing, packaging, and shipping.
+A turnkey quote may cover PCB fabrication, component sourcing, SMT assembly, inspection, testing, packaging, and shipping.
+The scope varies by supplier and by project.
+When it’s unclear, you get quote gaps, silent component substitutions, and lead-time surprises.

 What Is Turnkey PCB Assembly?